 - Boys' Longboard U14

-- Junior's Longboard U18\
+- Junior's Longboard U18

-- Open Men's Longboard all ages\ (only participants 18 and over are eligible for USA Championships)
+- Open Men's Longboard all ages (only participants 18 and over are eligible for USA Surfing Championships)

-- Sr. Men's Longboard 40 & older\
+- Sr. Men's Longboard 40 & older

-- \Denotes Surfing America USA Championships Divisions Top surfers in these divisions will be invited to represent the WSA in the Surfing America USA Championships at the Church Beach, San Onofre, June 12 14, 2015.
-Longboard and Womens' 18+ Shortboard and Kahuna's divisions will surf at Church only and other adult men's divisions will surf preliminary rounds at Church with finals at Lower Trestles on June 16, 2014.
+Denotes USA Surfing Championships Divisions - Top surfers in these divisions will be invited to represent the WSA in the USA Surfing Championships at a location to be determined, Mid June 2017.
+Longboard and all Adult Shortboard divisions will surf at the TBD location only.
+State Parks will no longer allow the adult finals to be at Lower Trestles.
 Boys U12, Girls U14 and Girls U12 division will surf in their entirety at Lowers.
-Top positions will be determined by totaling the best 5 regular season event scores with the West Coast Championship scores.
-Slot allotments per division are determined by Surfing America. - \\ Denotes a Surfing America Prime qualifying divisions Top surfers in these divisions will be invited to surf the Surfing America Prime series in 2015/2016 to qualify for the Surfing America USA Championships and USA Surf Team.
-Top positions will be determined by totaling the best 5 regular season event scores with the West Coast Championship scores.
-Top surfers in these divisions of WSA will receive periodic invitations to fill open slots as alternates in Surfing America Prime based on their WSA ratings at the time of the opening slots.
-Slot allotments per division into Surfing America Prime for 2015/2016 are as follows Boys U18 and Boys U16 8 slots each.
-Boys U14, Girls U18 and Girls U16 4 slots each.
-Surfers in this division will not earn slots into the Surfing America USA Championships.
+Top positions will be determined by totaling the best 6 regular season event scores with the West Coast Championship scores.
+Slot allotments per division are determined by Surfing America.

+Denotes a Surfing America Prime qualifying divisions - Top surfers in these divisions will be invited to surf the Surfing America Prime series in 2016/2017 to qualify for the USA Surfing Championships and USA Surf Team.
+Top positions will be determined by totaling the best 6 regular season event scores with the West Coast Championship scores.
+Top surfers in these divisions of WSA could receive periodic invitations to fill open slots as alternates in Surfing America Prime based on their WSA ratings at the time of the opening slots.
+Slot allotments per division into Surfing America Prime for 2016/2017 are as follows - Boys U18 and Boys U16 - 8 slots each.
+Boys U14, Girls U18 and Girls U16 - 4 slots each.
+Surfers in this division will not earn slots into the USA Surfing Championships.
 All slots for these divisions into the USA Championships are through Surfing America Prime.

 Surfing America Prime Surfer's Eligibility For Regular WSA - There are no longer restrictions on Surfing America Prime surfers surfing in regular WSA.
 Surfing America Prime surfers only hold onto their slots in Prime if they finish in the top half of the ratings.
 If they are not comfortable with their position they need to make sure they re-qualify through WSA or NSSA.
 This way there are always a set number of slots for WSA surfers to advance into Prime, and the very best surfers in Prime won't feel it is necessary to surf in WSA to re-qualify.
-This is similar to the ASP model with the Championship Tour surfers surfing the World Qualifying Series events to make sure they re-quaify for the Championship Tour if they are on the bubble in the CT ratings.
+This is similar to the WSL model with the Championship Tour surfers surfing the World Qualifying Series events to make sure they re-qualify for the Championship Tour if they are on the bubble in the CT ratings.

-\\\ Denotes a Micro Grom Division -Micro Grom Divisions require in-the-water assistance of a parent or someone assigned by the parent.
+Denotes a Micro Grom Division -Micro Grom Divisions require in-the-water assistance of a parent or someone assigned by the parent.
 Micro Grom Divisions allow for push-ins but pushing a surfer into a wave is not required.
 Surfers will be scored the same whether they catch the wave on their own or are pushed in.
 Surfers that can consistently catch waves on their own without push-in assistance are encouraged to surf up in U10 or U12 divisions.
 Push-in assistants may wear fins, but may not use their own surfboard or any other flotation device.
 This division is designed to be a fun learning experience.
 Surfers are encouraged to paddle as much as they can and push-in assistants should only help punch through and catch waves.